-In a separate glass or plastic container, mix 1 quart warm water and 1 tablespoon distilled white vinegar.
+In a separate glass or plastic container, mix 1-quart warm water and 1 tablespoon distilled white vinegar.
 Allow the stained area to soak for 30 minutes.
 Launder garment as usual.

-If the stain remains, fill a sink with cool water and add oxygen-based bleach following package directions.
+If the stain remains, then fill a sink with cool water and add oxygen-based bleach following package directions.
 Submerge the garment and allow it to soak at least eight hours or overnight.
 Repeat if needed.

 How to Remove Hair Dye Stains from Upholstery and Carpet